blackfireio/player/README.rst

 .. note::

-    The indentation of the lines defines the structure like for Python scripts or YAML files.
+    The line indentation defines the structure like for Python scripts or YAML files.

 A **scenario** is a sequence of HTTP calls (**steps**) that share the HTTP session and cookies.
 Scenario definitions are **declarative**, the order of